dreavjr/cookadream/src/cookadream/resources/text/ABOUT_enUS.md

 ## Application icon and splash screen

 The application icon and splash screen are based on the image "Artichoke by Jean Bernard (1775-1883)", Wikimedia Commons.
 CC-BY-SA-4.0. \
-Original from the Rijks Museum. \
+Original from the Rijksmuseum Amsterdam. \
 https://commons.wikimedia.org/wiki/File:Illustration_by_Jean_Bernard,_digitally_enhanced_by_rawpixel-com_292.jpg